richardtaylordawson/easy-as-pie-ui/README.md

 # Easy as Pie - UI
-> Easy as pie component library built in React that can easily be themed and implemented on any site.
+> React component library that is easy as pie to theme and implement on any site.

 ## Credits
 Several projects aided in inspiring this project.
 Notably they are: